tindn/resume/print.md

 - Build web applications with JavaScript, ReactJs, and Angular 6.
 - Build mobile applications using ReactNative.
 - Build RESTful APIs using NodeJs and C#.
-- Write unit, integration, and end-to-end tests using test frameworks Jest, Detox, and Cypress.
+- Write unit, integration, and end-to-end tests using Jest, Detox, and Cypress.
 - Use cloud platforms Firebase, DigitalOcean, and Amazon AWS.

 ## Professional Experience